Western New Guinea: Indonesian annexation

-It finally was agreed through the New York Agreement in 1962 that the administration of Western New Guinea would be temporarily transferred from the Netherlands to Indonesia and that by 1969 the United Nations should oversee a referendum of the Papuan people, in which they would be given two options: to remain part of Indonesia or to become an independent nation.
+The agreement stated that by 1969 the United Nations should oversee a referendum of the Papuan people, in which they would be given two options: to remain part of Indonesia or to become an independent nation.
 For a period of time, Dutch New Guinea were under the United Nations Temporary Executive Authority, before being transferred to Indonesia in 1963.
-A referendum was held in 1969, which was referred locally as Penantuan Pendapat Rakyat (Determination of the People's Opinion) or Act of Free Choice by independence activists.
+A referendum was held in 1969 under the new president Suharto, which was referred locally as PEPERA shortened from Penentuan Pendapat Rakyat (Determination of the People's Opinion) or Act of Free Choice by independence activists.
+This referendum was held according to parameters set in Article XVIII of the final version of the New York Agreement, in which the will of the population would be assessed through a musyawarah or traditional consensus.
 The referendum was recognized by the international community and the region became the Indonesian province of Irian Jaya.
-The province has been renamed as Papua since 2002.